 Q: I have leather seats can I still have them shampooed?

-A: Yes you can shampoo leather and it is highly recommended as dirt can imbed itself in the leather.
-To provide the best result, we apply a foam shampoo and scrub followed by a leather treatment.
+Yes, you can shampoo leather and it is highly recommended as dirt can embed itself in the leather.
+To provide the best result, we utilize our tornador detail tool to clean/detail the leather surface.

 Q: How do I remove swirl marks out of the vehicle paint?

 Our Express Buff paint-treatment is specially formulated to correct minor paint blemishes (stage-one is low RPM cut-in speed – no clear coat removal), followed by a high-gloss polish protection.
 Minor swirl/snow brush marks are a reoccurring element and are more noticeable on dark coloured vehicles.
 While the express buff doesn’t cut into the clear coat, this process can be done numerous times to correct this ongoing concern.
 This service is offered in both our Express Buff and Gold package.

 Q: What is the difference between a wax, paint sealant and polish?